su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 1) It can impose the movement of a mode, with prescribed law, to provide forced response analysis

-2) It can integrate in time the modal equation of motions to study the linearised structural deformations when the body is surrounded by the flow
+2) It can integrate in time the modal equations of motion to study the linearised structural deformations when the body is surrounded by the flow

 Available keyword for the config file: